KosRud/KosRud.github.io/docs/For students (HTML, CSS)/Web page design guidelines.md

 ## Consistency

-Have consistency in your style - for example, have a list of preset colors instead of selecting a "roughly similar" color by hand every time.
+Have consistency in your style &mdash; for example, have a list of preset colors instead of selecting a "roughly similar" color by hand every time.
 Same with border styles, rounded corners, etc.

 Use CSS variables: